Azure-Samples/azure-cosmos-db-change-feed-dotnet-retail-sample/README.md

 	![eventhub7](/Lab/labpics/eventhub7.png)

 3. Select **RootManageSharedAccessKey**.
 Take the **Connection string-primary key** and copy it to a notepad or another document that you will have access to throughout the lab.
-You should label it **Event Hub Info**.
+You should label it **Event Hub Namespace connection string**.
 You'll need to copy the string into your code later, so please take note and remember where you  are storing it.

 	![eventhub8](/Lab/labpics/eventhub8.png)